smarie/develop-behind-proxy/README.md

 There is a nice forum post here to help you trust an SSL certificate in Matlab's JRE : https://fr.mathworks.com/matlabcentral/answers/92506-how-can-i-configure-matlab-to-allow-access-to-self-signed-https-servers?requestedDomain=www.mathworks.com

+## 4. R

+R provides several packages to perform http call (httr, Rcurl, curl).
+By default, the HTTP_PROXY and HTTPS_PROXY environment variables seem to be taken into account quite well.

+Additionally, you may trust a proxy by appending it's root cert at the end of the following file : `<R_HOME>\etc\curl-ca-bundle.crt`

 # Additional readings

 http://devangst.com/death-by-proxy-tips-for-developing-behind-proxy/